 2020 is almost over, and we’re already fully looking forward to 2021.
 Even so, we can’t help but take one last look at the year that was.
 At the Explorium blog, we covered quite a bit of ground, exploring some interesting areas of data science, diving into machine learning (ML) for business, and even throwing in a few of our favorite TV shows.
-Before we turn the page on 2020, let’s look back at our top ten blogs of the year that was.
+Before we turn the page on 2020, let’s look back at our top ten data science blogs of the year that was.

 What happens when the rules of the game change overnight and leave you completely exposed?
 2020 was a year of surprises, and it taught us the importance of having risk models and the right data to face even an unexpected storm.
 Read more here.

 It’s tempting to think our ML models will last forever once we deploy them, but that’s just wishful thinking.
 In reality, factors like data and concept drift mean that the longer you leave your models, the less effective they’ll be.
 Read more now to see how you can avoid model drift.

 Rules-based risk models are okay in some situations, but they really miss out when it comes to spotting nuances and slight shifts in established patterns.
 This post is all about dynamic risk models and why they should be a frontline of defense for organizations that deal with risk.
 Learn more here.

 We love to root for the bad guy in TV shows, and Ozark’s Marty Byrde is as sly as criminals come.
 His money laundering schemes work for the Mexican cartels and avoid the law through three seasons (and counting), but could Marty evade ML-powered risk models?
 Read more to find out.

 How smart are Marty Byrde and Walter White, really?
 This article looks at both Ozark and Breaking Bad’s money-laundering operations and pits them against the best risk models to see if Walter White and Marty Byrde are as smart as they claim they are.
 See how they stack up here.